rec/gitz/doc/git-adjust.rst

 ``git adjust HEAD~``
-    Amends HEAD~ with the contents of the staging area and then cherry-picks HEAD on top of it
+    Amends HEAD~ with the contents of the staging area and then cherry-picks HEAD back on top of it

 ``git adjust HEAD~3``
+    Amends HEAD~3 with the contents of the staging area, then cherry-picks HEAD~2, HEAD~ and HEAD back again on top of it

+``git adjust -m "Some message" HEAD~3``
-    Amends HEAD~3 with the contents of the staging area and then cherry-picks HEAD~2, HEAD~ and HEAD on top of it
+    Amends HEAD~3 with the contents of the staging area and the commit message "Some message", then cherry-picks HEAD~2, HEAD~ and HEAD on top

-``git adjust HEAD~3 HEAD~``
+``git adjust --apply=HEAD~ HEAD~3``
     Amends HEAD~3 with HEAD~ and then cherry-picks HEAD~2 and HEAD on top of it